interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 ### Assets and Currency

 The Common Ledger API provides access to a ledger containing a single currency or asset.
-The [Get Ledger Metadata][] method reports the type of asset or currency used, as an [Asset resource][].
+The [Get Ledger Metadata][] method reports the type of asset or currency used.

 If a provider supports multiple currencies or assets, the provider can serve Common Ledger APIs separately for each such asset by serving it from a different prefix.
 For example, the [Prepare Transfer][] method could be available at all the following locations: